allison-eunse/neuro-omics-kb/docs/integration/analysis_recipes/cca_permutation.md

 - X_gene, X_brain: residualized and standardized matrices (N × d_gene, N × d_brain) projected to ~512 dims.
 - Covariates: used upstream during residualization.
+- Metadata: record `embedding_strategies.<id>`, `harmonization_methods.<id>`, and (for fMRI) `rsfmri_preprocessing_pipelines.<id>` to ensure results are traceable.

+Context in integration plan

+- This recipe is part of the **diagnostic / exploration layer** of the integration stack.
+- Run it **after per-modality sanity checks** but before heavier fusion models; it tells you whether there is cross-modal structure worth chasing.
+- Treat it as a companion to the late-fusion-first baselines rather than a replacement for prediction experiments.

 Protocol